bixb922/crank-organ/doc-software/README.md

 The microcontroller will try option 1 and option 2 one after the other until connected.
 It will try during 15 seconds with option 1, then 15 seconds with option 2 and so on, until one of the two options is available.

 * Option 3: This is the fallback option and the option used the first time to configure the microcontroller and can be used in case of problems.
 The microcontroller publishes a Access Point where you can connect, initially with the name esp32s3, and if configured, with the name you provide.
 You connect to that Access Point just like you connect to your home router, but there will be no internet available through the microcontroller.
-For power saving reasons, this option is made available during 3 minutes after power on (except when the microcontroller is not configured for WiFi, in that case option 3 is active until configured), or until one of the first two options have made a successful connection.
-This option is useful if you want to connect from a cell phone where you haven't set up an access point (such as a borrowed cell phone).
+This option is also useful if you want to connect from a cell phone where you haven't set up an access point (such as a borrowed cell phone because your phone went dead while on an outing).
 Be aware that while connected, you won't have internet access available on the phone, unlike options 1 and 2.
-If you connect, option 3 access stays active until you stop using it.

 ```mermaid
 flowchart LR
    S[cell phone]-->|WiFi| AP[Microcontroller as access point]
 ```
+### WiFi AP mode and PC with Windows

+If you are using this "option 3" (AP on the microcontroller) on Windows you may see a message like saying that the WiFi access point is "using older security standards".
+MicroPython is configures the AP for "WPA2 Personal", which as of 2026 is in general considered safe for home networks.

+Also, since "option 3" does bar access to internet on the PC, Windows tends to switch away from this network to one that does have access.
+You can change that following these steps:

+Turn Off Background Network Searching on Windows

+* Press the Windows Key + R, type ncpa.cpl, and press Enter to open Network Connections.
+* Right-click your active Wi-Fi adapter and select Status.
+* Click on Wireless Properties (or look under the Connection tab).
+* Uncheck the box that says Look for other wireless networks while connected to this network.
+* Click OK to save.

 See [General Configuration](#general-configuration) to configure WiFi.